Dozier Miller Blog

-When can I move out on my spouse?
+When Can I Move Out on my Spouse?

 It is not uncommon for clients to fear moving out of the marital home because they do not want to be accused of “abandonment.”
 In the civil context, abandonment has the most significant impact on a spouse’s claim for postseparation support and alimony.
 If one spouse, who is dependent on the other spouse’s income to meet his or her monthly needs and expenses, abandons his or her supporting spouse, it can be a basis for denying the dependent spouse any monthly support in the form of postseparation support or alimony.